-Know Your Product: This seems obvious but we know too many sales reps who try to sell with tennis ball biceps and good looks.
+This seems obvious but you can’t underestimate how important it is to know every bit of your product.
 Remember, you as a sales rep will only sell a potential lead according to your knowledge.
 It is hard to sell someone on something you know little about.
-Establish a set time daily to study all the details of your product.
-Learn about competitors products and reviews.
-Make detailed notes on what sets your product and company apart from competitors.
-The more you know the more you can present to close a sale.
-Knowledge is power-especially in sales.
+Establish a set time daily to study all the details of your product, learn about competitors products and reviews, and make detailed notes on what sets your product and company apart from competitors.
+The more you know, the more you can present to close a sale.
+Knowledge is power: especially in sales.

-Get Organized: Don’t be the sales rep who scribbles notes on their hand or tries to remember everything.
+Don’t be the sales rep who scribbles notes on their hand or tries to remember everything without notes.
 Get yourself organized with a detailed notebook or planner.
 Being organized helps you remember important information and helps you look professional in front of leads.
 It is much easier to write information when it is fresh than trying to remember at the end of the day.
 Get in the habit of writing everything down now.